Privacy of Health Information (HIPAA)

 “Business Associate” means a person or entity, with respect to a Covered Entity, who on behalf of the Covered Entity creates, receives, maintains, or transmits PHI for a function or activity regulated by the HIPAA Privacy Rule.
 These services include, but are not limited to, claims processing or administration; data analysis, processing, or administration; utilization review; quality assurance; billing; and benefit managing.
 These services also include the provision of legal services; actuarial services; accounting services; consulting services; data aggregation services; management services; administration services; accreditation services; and financial services to or for a Covered Entity where the provision of the service involves the disclosure of PHI from the Covered Entity or from another Business Associate of the Covered Entity.

-“Covered Entity” means (1) health plans; (2) health care clearinghouses; and (3) health care providers who conduct certain electronic transactions, such as transmission of health care claims, health care payments, and enrollment in a health plan.
+“Covered Entity” means (1) health plans; (2) health care clearinghouses; and (3) health care providers who transmit any health information in electronic form in connection with a transaction covered by HIPAA.

 “Discovery” of a Breach occurs as of the first day on which such Breach is known to the Covered Entity or Business Associate, or by exercising reasonable diligence would have been known.
 The Covered Components are deemed to have knowledge of a Breach if the Breach is known, or by exercising reasonable diligence would have been known, to any person, other than the person committing the Breach, who is a Workforce member or agent of the Covered Components.